Updated On 04/08/19

-If you’re planting a garden this summer, save yourself a bundle by repurposing household items for these garden items.
+If you’re planting a garden this summer, you can save yourself a bundle by repurposing household items for your garden projects.
 Not only will you save money, but you’ll also divert some of your waste from the trash or recycling bin!

-- Raised Beds: Leftover wood or plastic lumber, cinderblocks or other building materials, can all be repurposed to make a raised bed garden.
+Leftover wood or plastic lumber, cinderblocks, or other building materials can all be repurposed to make a raised-bed garden.
 There is some concern about the chemicals used to pressure-treat wood, but if you suspect the wood you want to use is pressure-treated, you can line the inside with heavy plastic.
-Ask friends, neighbors and nearby construction sites if they have building materials that they want to get rid of; you'll be saving them from having to dispose of them, while saving yourself some expense.

 Ask friends, neighbors, and nearby construction sites if they have building materials that they want to get rid of; you’ll be saving them from having to dispose of them, while saving yourself the expense of buying new.